 But Intel would likely argue their software-based dynamic power sharing will take care of any differences in efficiency that might arise between the two different methods team red and team blue are using to get Vega into mobile form.
 Intel are claiming almost 20% efficiency gains by using this Dynamic Tuning feature.

 Vega also contains a per-CU power gating system, which allows the GPU to shut down entire clusters of GCN cores if they’re not required.
 And, because the G-series are based on Kaby Lake-H mobile parts you are also getting Intel HD graphics for the times when you don’t need the high-performance Radeon GPU and want to save juice.
 Though I think Intel might be overstating it a little by saying the G-series package contains “two amazing graphics subsystems.”

-We’re going to have to take Intel’s word for the Vega M G-series chips’ performance as it’s going to be a while before we see genuine machines sporting the new processors actually arrive on our test benches.
+We’re going to have to take Intel’s word for the Kaby Lake G chips’ performance as it’s going to be a while before we see genuine machines sporting the new processors actually arrive on our test benches.
 Hopefully by then we’ll have a greater range of AMD Ryzen Mobile notebooks to put them up against.